 A Rosary will be recited on Sunday, February 16, 2020, 1:00 p.m., at FRENCH – Wyoming.
 Mass will be celebrated on Tuesday, February 18, 2020, 9:00 a.m., at Our Lady of the Most Holy Rosary, 5415 Fortuna Rd NW, with Interment immediately following at Mt.
 Calvary Cemetery, 1900 Edith.
 A reception will follow the Interment back at Our Lady of the Most Holy Rosary.

-To send flowers to Crusita's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Crusita (Soto) Aragon, please visit our floral store.